 Pigeon with Chicken Liver Mousse on Toast

-Less than 30 min
+More than 60 min

 Whole Pigeon4 pc

 Red Beetroot Leaf1 pc

 Red Wine50 ml

 Heat a water bath to 60°C with the Slow Cook Circulator.